 Best Basic Dog Training Pouches

 You’re heading out to the park to run a quick training session.
-You want to have a dog training pouch on-hand during the potty-training process.
+You want to have a dog training pouch on hand during the potty-training process.
 Or you prefer to keep your accessories on the discreet side.
 You may want a simple, basic design.
 There’s nothing wrong with that.
 Functional works, right?
 If you want a workable pouch, these are the dog training pouches for you.

 If you want a basic dog training pouch, Chuckit’s the option for you.
 No bells and whistles, just a single pouch.
 You can place up to a cup of treats in the lined pouch.
 A drawstring keeps those treats safe and sound, and the pack-cloth fabric repels water.

-Downside?
+The downside?
 The drawstring can get tricky to manipulate one-handed.

 There’s nothing wrong with simple.
 Outward Hound offers a single pouch on a belt clip.
 The drawstring closure cinches closed when you’re not using it, keeping out your crafty dog.
 The water-resistant exterior protects against slobber, and the entire pouch is washable when you’re finished.